 The serial number label is on the bottom of your computer.

-Record the machine type and the serial number.
+Record the following information:

 - What is the name of your Lenovo product?

 - What is the machine type?

-- What is the serial number?
+- · What is the serial number?

 Getting help and service

 If you need help, service, technical assistance, or more information about Lenovo products, you will find a wide variety of sources available from Lenovo to assist you.